The Rivals (band): History

 With the resurgence of interest in first wave punk that began in the mid-1990s, it was probably inevitable that a Rivals' collection would be produced.
 A twenty-track compilation album called If Only came out in 2007.

 Reception

-First single 'Future Rights' was something of a hit in 1979 in the Kent punk scene (at least in Thanet), and the Rivals drew (sometimes ambivalent) comparisons to the already-defunct Sex Pistols.
-One zine declared, extravagantly, that 'it has now become the norm for people of all ages to be seen unashamable & openly in the streets whistling the bass line of "Future Rights" the debut and a very fine indeed release.'
-Another writer appreciated that 'Flowers', the flip side, 'is good for a laugh as the big bullies wreak mindless violence on an innocent daffodil.'
+First single "Future Rights" was something of a hit in 1979 in the Kent punk scene (at least in Thanet), and the Rivals drew (sometimes ambivalent) comparisons to the already-defunct Sex Pistols.
+One zine declared that "it has now become the norm for people of all ages to be seen unashamable & openly in the streets whistling the bass line of 'Future Rights' the debut and a very fine indeed release."
+Another writer appreciated that "Flowers", the flip side, "is good for a laugh as the big bullies wreak mindless violence on an innocent daffodil."
 This was sharp, sneering punk, and was appreciated as such.